 Different life stressors such as a change in income or health may leave us wondering if we have saved enough money or are healthy enough to live independently.
 Many older adults are faced with varying degrees of grief or loss.
 This grief or loss can include the death of loved ones, friends, or pets.
 It can be a loss of independence, loss of job by choice or by force due to health concerns, or any number of unfortunate life events.
 Sometimes the loss of health and independence means that we must rely more heavily on our children, grandchildren or spouses.
 This can put an undesirable amount of stress and responsibility on caregivers and can eventually lead to caregiver burnout.

 It is very important not to allow the stress of all these changes to become overwhelming.
 No matter our age we have the ability to lead a fulfilling life if we are given the proper resources and support.
-Mary understands how these life transitions can be stressful to older adults and can provide numerous types of therapeutic interventions for adults over the age of 60.
+Mary understands how these life transitions can be stressful for older adults and can provide numerous types of therapeutic interventions for adults over the age of 60.

 In cases of dementia, early or further progressed, it may be helpful to offer validation theory or life enrichment treatment.
 Validation theory, for those with dementia, is the best way to reach and interact with someone in any stage of the disease as it strives to create positive, comforting interactions.